Google Analytics is a useful tool that can help you learn about your website. If you’re running a business that has a website.

 Google Analytics Can’t Tell You Everything

-Google Analytics is focused on understanding traffic, user behavior, and conversions.
+Google Analytics is focused on understanding traffic, user behaviour, and conversions.
 What it can’t do is:

 While Google Analytics is an effective tool for digital marketing, it shouldn’t be your only tool.
 However, you should never ignore Google Analytics since it can provide you with valuable metrics regarding traffic and bounce rates.